 The NBAA Operational Control Handbook summarizes government rules, regulations and policies applicable to the operational control of aircraft.

 The topic is far broader than the piloting of an aircraft or the manipulation of its controls.
 Operational control extends in particular to legal and regulatory responsibility for a flight’s operation.
 It often affects parties with no direct involvement in the physical aspects of operating an aircraft.

-The Federal Aviation Administration (FAA) has taken an increasing interest in operational control issues in recent years and the trend is likely to continue – a good reason for NBAA Members to be thoroughly familiar with the subject.
+The FAA has taken an increasing interest in operational control issues in recent years and the trend is likely to continue – a good reason for NBAA members to be thoroughly familiar with the subject.
 In the final analysis, though, operational control is primarily about safety – an even better reason for Members to be thoroughly familiar with it.

 Topics covered in the Operational Control Handbook include: